slackapi/build-this-bot-workshop/README.md

     return json.dumps(message)
 ```

-At this point, you can test out your Bot by installing it on your team, inviting it to the #general channel and saying hello.
+At this point, you can test out your Bot by installing it on your team and saying hello over DM.

 Go ahead, give those message buttons a whirl!